yewstack/yew/docs/more/external-libs.md

 ---
 title: External libraries
-description: Libraries that can help with yew development
+description: Libraries that can help with Yew development
 ---

 ### Yewtil

-Yewtil is a collection of common utilities that help you write Yew programs.
+Yewtil is a collection of common utilities that help you build applications using Yew.
 It includes:

-* NeqAssign - As discussed earlier, is the best way to assign props to ensure minimal re-rendering.
+* NeqAssign - This is described in more detail in the section on [optimisations and best practices](../advanced-topics/optimizations.md) and ensures that identical sets of props don't cause a component to rerender.

 * PureComponents - Components that don't update any of their state.
-Using NeqAssign under the hood, they act as memoized

-  functions that are called from inside the `html!` macro like normal components are.
+Using NeqAssign under the hood, they act as memoized functions that are called from inside the `html!` macro like normal components are.

 * Lrc - linked list reference counted smart pointer functions like `Rc` does, but allows for novel data update patterns.
 * Mrc/Irc - Mutable/Immutable reference counted smart pointers that function like `Rc` but are more ergonomic to use

-  within Yew, due to implementing `DerefMut` and `BorrowMut`for `Mrc`.
+  within Yew, because they implement `DerefMut` and `BorrowMut`for `Mrc`.
 This allows `Mrc` to be used with `NeqAssign`.

-  `Irc` acts as an immutable view into the data, which makes this ideal for holding data used in display-only tasks.
+  `Irc` acts as an immutable view of the data, which makes this ideal for holding data used in display-only tasks.

 * History - A history tracking wrapper that uses a `VecDeque` to hold on to previous values that it has represented.
 * Futures - Support for running futures that send messages to component update loops.
-* Fetch - Abstractions for handling fetch requests made using `web_sys` and the aforementioned futures feature.
+* Fetch - Abstractions for handling fetch requests made using `web_sys` in conjuction with the
+futures feature.

 ## Looking For